 - Camera– Of course, you don’t need to have this exact make & model of camera to take great photos.
 This is just what I use and can personally recommend.

 - Water bottle– I carry my Nalgene almost everywhere with me!
 You can purchase these at several different places.
 I was able to find one of mine at Target on sale for less than $10!
 And they are BPA-free! #win

 - Smartwool socks– I continue to love these socks and have several different pairs

-I hope you enjoyed this post from my two days in Rocky Mountain National Park!
+I hope you enjoyed this post from my days in Rocky Mountain National Park!
 I’m looking forward to going back when I have more time to spend there & going on different hikes!

 What’s your favorite hike in RMNP?
 Let me know in the comments!

 Want more Rocky Mountain related posts?
 Check out these photos of Rocky Mountain National Park and my post on hiking to Sky Pond!